zarf-dev/proposals/0051-v1beta1-schema/README.md

 Another possibility for the [component config schema](#zarf-component-config-schema) is to have a single `.component` field that can be extended by a list of `.variants`.
 The `.component` field would be required, and could be imported or published as defined.
 It could also be extended using the `.variants` field.
 The logic for extending would exactly mirror the [component import logic](https://docs.zarf.dev/ref/components/#component-imports); the variant would import the base component.

 This would be especially useful when there are multiple configurations of a chart, such as the example below.
 Each flavor prescribes its own values file and images, but otherwise is the same.
 A similar situation is seen in the [k3s sub-package](https://github.com/zarf-dev/zarf/blob/main/packages/distros/k3s/zarf.yaml) of the main Zarf repository.
-The only change between the two k3s components are the files that vary by architecture.
+The only differences between the two k3s components are the files that vary by architecture.

 ```yaml
 apiVersion: zarf.dev/v1beta1